 Credential = signed data packet from the Issuer about the Subject

-Presentation = the data from credential that is communicated to the Verifier
+Presentation = the data from one or more credentials that is communicated to the Verifier

 Receipt = signed data packet from the Verifier with purpose and list of the Subject’s information.

+Proof of Presence = typically some biometric evidence of something you are.
+Note that this can be provided to the verifier by the Wallet, or the verifier can perform it themselves.

+Authenticator = some device or process that can be used to authenticate the subject’s ID based on something you have.

 Smart Mobile Device